The Rock (film): Music

 The soundtrack to The Rock was released on the same day as the film, June 7, 1996, by Hollywood Records.
 Hans Zimmer and his longtime collaborator Nick Glennie-Smith were the principal composers, while Harry Gregson-Williams was the score producer, with additional music composed by Don Harper, Steven M. Stern and Gregson-Williams.
-The film represents the first collaboration between Zimmer and Bay, the composer would write and/or produce the scores for many of Bay’s films moving forward.
+The film represents the first collaboration between Zimmer and Bay, the composer would write and/or produce the scores for many of Bay's films moving forward.

 Reception

 Box office

 For its opening weekend, The Rock grossed $25 million, beating out Mission: Impossible to reach the number one spot.
 Upon opening, it surpassed Dick Tracy to achieve the highest opening weekend for a live-action Disney film.
+This record would last for five months until the premiere of Ransom that November.
+The film would also hold the record for having Nicolas Cage's biggest opening weekend until Gone in 60 Seconds replaced it in 2000.
 It would be overtaken by The Cable Guy during its second weekend, earning $18.5 million with a 26.2% decline.
 The film would hold well in its third weekend, collecting $14.3 million and ranking third behind Eraser and Disney's own The Hunchback of Notre Dame.
 Produced on a $75 million budget, The Rock grossed a total of $134 million in the U.S. and Canada and $201 million elsewhere, for a worldwide total of $335 million.
-It was the seventh-highest-grossing film for the U.S. box office in 1996, and the fourth highest-grossing U.S. film worldwide that year.
+It was the seventh-highest-grossing film for the U.S. box office in 1996, and the fourth-highest-grossing U.S. film worldwide that year.

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 67% based on 72 reviews, with an average rating of 6.6/10.
-The website's critics consensus reads: "For visceral thrills, it can't be beat.
-Just don't expect The Rock to engage your brain."
+On Rotten Tomatoes, the film has an approval rating of 76% based on 137 reviews, with an average rating of 6.9/10.
+The website's critics consensus reads: "For visceral thrills, it can't be beat – just don't expect The Rock to engage your brain."
 On Metacritic, the film has a weighted average score of 58 out of 100, based on 24 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Roger Ebert awarded the film 3.5 out of 4 stars, praising it as "a first-rate, slam-bang action thriller with a lot of style and no little humor".
 Todd McCarthy of Variety gave the film a positive review, commenting "The yarn has its share of gaping holes and jaw-dropping improbabilities, but director Michael Bay sweeps them all aside with his never-take-a-breath pacing."
 Richard Corliss, writing for Time, wrote: "Slick, brutal and almost human, this is the team-spirit action movie Mission: Impossible should have been."
+David Sterritt of Christian Science Monitor said, "The filmmakers got suckered by their own high-tech effects, turning a potentially clever entertainment into yet another barrage of violence, vulgarity, and excess."